GIULIETTA TALEVI: International travel, low interest rates, and snowflakes — welcome to a happier world of level 1

 Cute, but off the mark.

-The currency has had its best run in six months, breaking through the R16.30 barrier to trade at R16.25 against the dollar last night.
+The currency has had its best run in six months, breaking through the R16.30 barrier to trade at R16.25 against the dollar on Wednesday night.
 But that was mostly due to the dollar weakening ahead of the US Federal Reserve’s last meeting before November’s US presidential election.
-Last night, the Fed indicated that interest rates in the US will remain near zero for a long time yet — until at least 2023.
+On Wednesday night, the Fed indicated that interest rates in the US will remain near zero for a long time yet — until at least 2023.

 However, the Fed has now “laid out a more ambitious economic goal” — essentially, that it would seek to keep inflation around 2% “for some time”.